uk000/goto/scenarios.md

       </p>
       </details>

 The results are counted overall and per-target, grouped by status, status code, header names, and header name + value.
-The detailed description of of these result fields can be found in the Client API documentation in Readme.
+The detailed description of these result fields can be found in the Client API documentation in Readme.
 - `countsByStatus`
 - `countsByStatusCodes`
 - `countsByHeaders`